-The purpose of performance management is to enhance the knowledge, skills and behaviors of all employees.
-This is accomplished by providing a means of measuring employee's' effectiveness on the job; identifying areas of development where employees are in need of training, growth, improvement and/or additional resources; maintaining a high level of motivation through feedback with management and establishing individual performance goals.
+The purpose of performance management is to enhance the knowledge, skills and behaviors of all Employees.
+This is accomplished by providing a means of measuring Employee's' effectiveness on the job; identifying areas of development where Employees need training, growth, improvement and/or additional resources; maintaining a high level of motivation through feedback with management and establishing individual performance goals.